cs1302uga/cs1302-tutorials/web/http.rst

 corresponsing HTTP response message (described as an |HttpResponse| object).
 The |HttpClient| class also uses the |builder_pattern| for object creation.

+Here is a quick example that builds and |HttpClient| with preferred, modern
+settings:

 .. code-block:: java

    HttpClient client = HttpClient.newBuilder()
        .version(HttpClient.Version.HTTP_2)           // uses HTTP protocol version 2 where possible
        .followRedirects(HttpClient.Redirect.NORMAL)  // always redirects, except from HTTPS to HTTP .build();                                     // builds and returns an HttpClient

 |HttpResponse|
 ++++++++++++++